Zirus-VAG/CIP-Ender_2_Pro/README.md

         <h1 align="center"><b>CIP - Ender 2 Pro</b></h1>
 	      <p align="center"> <strong>
-	          	What does CIP mean: Creality in Perfection We love the Creality printers but sometimes you feel they are just 90% finised - so we redo the 90% and adding the messing "15%"
+	          	What does CIP mean: Creality in Perfection We love the Creality printers but sometimes you feel they are just 90% finised So we redo the 90% and adding the messing "15%"
 </strong>
     <br />
     <br />